 Within the Patient Channel you can use Smart Phrases to tailor your message to a specific patient.
-Smart Phrases will auto-populate specific information related to that patients demographic, provider, or appointment information.
-Read more about using Smart Phrases.
+Smart Phrases auto-populate specific information related to that patient's demographic, provider, or appointment information.

 Quick Response Templates

 Quick Responses are canned responses for common messages.
 Simply select the Quick Response Template you want to use and send with a click.
-This was designed to reduce the amount of times users have to copy and paste a specific response for multiple patients and also cut down the amount of possible typos in a given message.
-Read more about Quick Response Templates.
+This feature reduces the amount of times users have to copy and paste a specific response for multiple patients, and it can decrease the amount of possible typos in a given message.

-In WELL, you can send PDFs, images, short videos, and even forms to your patients.
-This functionality is useful for scenarios where text isn’t enough for the patient and maybe they need peri-procedural information or detailed instructions before a scan.
-Read more about Sending Media to Patients.
+You can send PDFs, images, short videos, and even forms to your patients through WELL.
+This functionality is useful for scenarios where text isn’t enough for the patient.
+For example, perhaps they need peri-procedural information or detailed instructions before a scan.

-You now have the capability to pin messages to the top of your inbox AND see who else has those same messages pinned.
-In order to provide even more clarity about when you're taking action on a message, you can pin it.
-Read More about how and when to use Pinning.
+You now have the capability to pin patient messages to the top of your inbox AND see who else has those same messages pinned.
+Pinning patients provides even more clarity to your peers about when you're taking action on a message.

 Doing User Training?
 Read about the Patient Facesheet now!